tedkimdev/TIL/Swift/CodingChallenges/Does one string contain another?.md

-Do two strings contain the same characters?
+Does one string contain another?
 ===============

 ```swift